On Unfolded Approach To Off-Shell Supersymmetric Models: Unfolded Wess-Zumino model revisited

 \section{Unfolded Wess-Zumino model revisited}

-Unfolded formulation of the on-shell Wess-Zumino model in terms of symmetric Lorentz-tensors playing the role of unfolded fields was built in \cite{susnf0}.
-All tensors are traceless and spinor fields are subjected to $\sigma$-transversality condition
+Unfolded formulation of the on-shell Wess-Zumino model in terms of symmetric Lorentz-tensors playing the role of unfolded fields was built in \citep{susnf0}.

-Off-shell extension arises via relaxing tracelessness and $\sigma$-transversality conditions and requires introduction of a series of symmetric tensor fields $F^{a(k)}$, which correspond to an auxiliary component scalar of the chiral supermultiplet \cite{susnf1}.
+All tensors are traceless and spinor fields are subjected to $\sigma$-transversality condition.
+Off-shell extension arises via relaxing tracelessness and $\sigma$-transversality conditions and requires introducing a series of symmetric tensor fields $F^{a(k)}$, which correspond to an auxiliary component scalar of the chiral supermultiplet \citep{susnf1}.
 Resulting off-shell system is